 Leadership Qualities: you look up and desire the roles of those above you

-For me to want to be something, I have to have a seed of desire planted in me and watered over time.
+For a person to want something, they have to have a seed of desire planted in them and watered over time.
 However, there has been no one in my business life who has ever inspired me to the level of wanting to emulate them.

 The desire for being a leader typically comes from observing another leader and being inspired by their abilities.